The House of Care has been created out of a need to change the way we deal with long term conditions (LTCs).

-- Management continuity: a coherent approach to the management of person’s condition(s) and care which spans different services, achieved through people and providers collaborating in drawing up collaborative care plans.
+- Management continuity: a coherent approach to the management of a person’s condition(s) and care which spans different services, achieved through people and providers drawing up collaborative care plans.

 - Relational continuity: having a consistent relationship between a person, family, and carers and one or more providers over time (and providers having consistent relationships with each other), so that people are able to turn to known individuals to coordinate their care.

-This change also needs to happen system-wide, vertically as well as horizontally.
-This means the House framework being used in ‘front-line’ clinical practice, and being supported by local and national policy and strategy.
-There are at least three levels at which the House of Care framework can be used:
+and for frontline clinical practice, supported by local and national policy and strategy.
+There are at least three levels at which the House of Care modelcan be used:

 Local/community level: how can local health economies make sure that the House of Care involves a ‘whole system’ approach to provision of services, including ‘more than medicine’ offers (community links with social care, housing, transport, employment etc).
 This will need commissioners to decide on:

-- What: What are the principles and philosophy behind the care which commissioners wish to provide e.g. National Voices ‘I’ statements and what is the model to use as framework or providing this care (e.g. the House of Care supporting care planning) for the overall population?
+- What: What are the principles and philosophy behind the care which commissioners wish to provide e.g. National Voices ‘I’ statements?

 - How: Write the specification of how to achieve this including the financial model that will support what needs to be done (tariffs, contracts, incentives etc that match the model of care).

-National level: what can national organisations such as NHS England and its partners do to enable construction of the House of Care at the community and personal levels).
+National level: what national organisations such as NHS England and its partners do to enable construction of the House of Care (at the community and personal levels).